kevinph4n/kevinph4n/README.md

 I want to become an engineer who solves challenging real-world problems through **mathematics, algorithms, and engineering**

-Rather than chasing technologies, I'm building a strong foundation that allows me to understand problems deeply, learn new tools effectively, and work on increasingly difficult problems.
+Rather than chasing technologies, I'm building a strong foundation that allows me to understand problems deeply, learn new tools effectively, and work on increasingly difficult problems

 > Build strong foundations.
 Understand from first principles.
 Keep building